 Help Toolbar (select a button to browse other online help sections)Home Index Tutorials Resources Search Tabs & Menus Button Bar Table & Data Display

-eNETEmployer allows you to import time sheet records from third party systems via a comma-separated values spreadsheet (.CSV).
-Time sheet data can be applied to all earning types (hourly, salary, commissions, etc.).
+eNETEmployer allows you to import time sheet data from third party systems via a comma-separated values spreadsheet (.CSV).
+Time sheet hours can be applied to all earning types (hourly, salary, commissions, etc.).
 Initially developed for use with Advanced Tracker's timesheet files, this special import format can be used with any comma-separated spreadsheet.

-The required format of the work hours file is : <employee#>, <earning#>, <hours>.
+The required format of the work hours file is:

 In a spreadsheet, a sample import file would appear as follows (where the first column is the employee number, the second column is the earning number, and the third column is the work hours to be applied).